Lineup Magic - Captain's Reference

 Official duties from the APA Team Manual, rules you need to know, lineup strategy, and practical advice for managing a pool league team without anxiety

 The APA Team Captain is the most important person on a pool league team.
-That is not hyperbole; the APA Official Team Manual places specific legal and procedural responsibilities on the captain, and when those responsibilities are not met, the whole team pays the price.
+The APA Official Team Manual places specific legal and procedural responsibilities on the captain, and when those responsibilities are not met, the whole team pays the price.
 This guide covers both what the manual says the job requires and the practical realities of doing it well.

 Key Takeaways